Official information sources

 You can also email firstname.lastname@example.org for IT advice and guidance.

-If you are looking for books or journals that you need for your studies, please get in touch with the Librarian.
-There is new digital content available to Oxford library users that isn’t yet visible on SOLO, and there may be other ways of getting hold of what you need.
+If you are looking for books or journals that you need for your studies, please get in touch with the library.
+There may be new digital content available to Oxford library users that isn’t yet visible on SOLO, and there may be other ways of getting hold of what you need.
 So, please do email whenever you have a library or reading list question.

 Helpful resources and links